Early on, Roy discovered his love for the blues and slide guitar...and for making music that's "deep and funky."

-Born in Redding, California in 1950, he began playing guitar at twelve years of age.
+Born in Redding, California in 1950, Roy began playing guitar at twelve years of age.
 A year later at age 13, he was performing in a rock 'n' roll band that wore gold lame jackets and played Little Richard and Chuck Berry tunes.
 He discovered the great blues players early on, especially when his older brother brought home an album by Robert Johnson.
 Thus began his love of the blues, slide guitar in particular, which had an immediate effect on Roy, who was indeed named after the King of the Cowboys.
 Through the years he developed a distinctive style of playing slide guitar that not only emerged, but one that is instantly recognizable.

 Roy performed with various groups until 1976, when he and harmonica player David Burgin formed an acoustic duo and recorded an album Rogers And Burgin: A Foot In The Door for Waterhouse Records.
-They also played on the "One Flew Over the Cuckoo's Nest" movie soundtrack before the duet ran it's course.
+They also played on the One Flew Over the Cuckoo's Nest movie soundtrack before the duet ran it's course.
 Rogers then formed his own band in 1980, the Delta Rhythm Kings, hit the club circuit, played a few more movie and television gigs, and toured Europe with the 1982 San Francisco Blues Festival Revue (recording an album with that Revue in Paris).

 Shortly after returning from Europe, Rogers was asked to join John Lee Hooker's Coast to Coast Blues Band.
 During the four years he toured with Hooker as a featured guitarist/vocalist, Rogers established a strong personal and professional relationship with the venerated blues legend.
 Said Hooker, "I just can't say enough good things about Roy.
 He plays so good.
 Some of the best slide I've heard, best blues I've heard.
 He gets real deep and funky, and he masters whatever he plays."
 Near the end of his tenure in Hooker's band, Roy began to open shows as a solo act, giving him a chance to perform some of the classic country blues and original compositions he'd been perfecting for years.
 He then went on to produce the historically important four recordings for John Lee Hooker.
 "The Healer" "Mr. Lucky" "Boom Boom" "Chill Out" - some tracks involving co producer credits with Ry Cooder and Van Morrison.

+Roy’s musical talents were featured on the soundtrack for the 1990 film The Hot Spot, which he recorded with Miles Davis, John Lee Hooker and Taj Mahal and which also garnered a Grammy nomination.
 In 1991, Rogers hooked up with another Bay Area artist, harmonica virtuoso and vocalist Norton Buffalo to produce the highly acclaimed release R & B. The album is a true American array of acoustic tunes from blues to ballads capturing the incredible chemistry of these powerful performers.
 The cut "Song For Jessica" received a Grammy Award nomination in 1991 and another track, "Ain't No Bread In The Breadbox" was made into a performance video which received airplay on many outlets, including The Nashville Network.

 The duo came back in 1992 with the Blind Pig release Travellin' Tracks, featuring live performances as well as studio tracks where they are joined by a rhythm section on several cuts.
 The dynamic interplay between the pair is undeniable and the release furthered the artist's already outstanding reputations.